-- I. instruct the ad hoc Committee of Experts on Bioethics (CAHBI): - a. to identify as soon as possible the questions to be dealt with as a matter of priority; - b. to examine the possibility of preparing a framework convention, open to non-member States, setting out common general standards for the protection of the human person in the context of the development of the biomedical sciences; - II. ensure that the necessary resources are provided for completion of this activity with all due urgency.
+I. instruct the ad hoc Committee of Experts on Bioethics (CAHBI):

+b. to examine the possibility of preparing a framework convention, open to non-member States, setting out common general standards for the protection of the human person in the context of the development of the biomedical sciences;

+II. ensure that the necessary resources are provided for completion of this activity with all due urgency.